President: David Anthony

 Career: Glen is currently an Associate Director with the IT Advisory practice in KPMG Adelaide.
 He advises a broad cross section of clients on opportunities and issues relating to IT strategy, performance, sourcing, cloud services, ehealth and the broader digital economy.
 Glen’s previous role was Chief Information Officer with the Royal District Nursing Service (RDNS) in South Australia.
 Glen has over 15 years experience in information technology, business management, marketing and procurement with both private and public sector orgainisations.
 Glen is also President of the Burnside Country Fire Service (CFS), and has been an active volunteer with CFS for over 20 years.

-Why MDA: Glen has no direct connection to people with MD however, through exposure with the RDNS, has worked closely with clinicians and clients to trail and impletment technology solutions that improve the lives of individuals with chronic, palliative and short term health conditions.
+Why Muscular Dystrophy SA: Glen has no direct connection to people with MD however, through exposure with the RDNS, has worked closely with clinicians and clients to trail and impletment technology solutions that improve the lives of individuals with chronic, palliative and short term health conditions.
 Glen is passionate about finding new ways to use technology to improve the quality of life for individuls, their families and support networks living with MD and other neurological disorders.
 Glen is married to Sue, a physiotherapist specialising in neurology, and proud father of twins Cassie and Josh.

 Qualifications: LL.B, G.D.L.P